 d) On Tuesday nights, and other occasions when a large number of children are expected, the area in which the tractor will operate must be fenced off.
 In addition, a banksman wearing a high visibility vest will act as a lookout during operations.

 Given that the tractor can break things and people so easily the standard use of the tractor is generally for RIB movements only.
-For higher “RISK exposure” moves , i.e Members equipment / Yachts and trailer moves, that is conducted / controlled by the Harbour Master only (including where owners move boats), although they may occasionally ask specific drivers to do specific jobs / moves for them that has good control over the safe movement of equipment on site.
+Higher “RISK exposure” moves , i.e Members equipment / Yachts and trailer moves may only be conducted / controlled by the Harbour Master (including where owners move boats), although they may occasionally ask specific drivers to do specific jobs / moves for them and provided that they are satisfied that person has adequate experience.
 This is as per the following from the Club Handbook regarding Harbour Rules –

-8. Equipment / boats may only be moved around the club grounds by the owner, the Harbour Master or the Harbour Masters nominated assistant, for reasons that require short term relocation.
+8. Equipment / boats may only be moved around the club grounds by the owner, the Harbour Master or their nominated assistant, for reasons that require short term relocation.
 However, the owners are responsible for their property at all times.
 Notification of moves is not always possible.

 Other Points to Note